functionalscript/nanvm/notes/bytecode.md

 most likely).
 This looks like a reasonable price to pay.

-We plan to benchmark an optimization of the intrinsic call instruction that capitalizes on unused bytes of instruction's 8-byte word - using a more complicated calling convention (that is applicable to intrinsics only).
+We plan to benchmark an optimization of the intrinsic call instruction that capitalizes on unused bytes of instruction's 8-byte word (if we choose 8-byte instruction scheme and not a variable-length instruction scheme) - using a more complicated calling convention (that is applicable to intrinsics only).
 Since the interpreter implements both sides of an intrinsic call, it can use these bytes for
 - a constant parameter of an operation intrinsic - as in “add 42” where 42 is placed in the